 Sexual abuse also happens in nursing homes, and those signs can include bruising and unexplained bleeding.
 Sometimes the victims can’t talk about the abuse either because of the emotional damage or because they were nonverbal at the outset.
 That’s why noticing signs and addressing the matter immediately is a must.

 Start by contacting the administration of the facility and say you’d like to make a formal complaint.
 Request an investigation.
 That will give the facility time to look into the abuse.
 Without this complaint, it’s hard to move forward in any meaningful manner.

 If physical or sexual abuse is involved, contact law enforcement immediately.
 As with any other Florida resident, law enforcement must be notified in the event that an assault occurs to ensure safety for the injured party.

 If, after you’ve confronted the facility, the resolution is unsatisfactory, talk with a nursing home attorney so you can decide on the right course of action for you and your loved one.
 An experienced attorney will help guide you in terms of which state agencies to notify and how to move forward.
 There are often multiple legal options to consider that will help to put an end to the abuse your loved one is suffering.

 Keep in mind that residents in nursing homes do have rights guaranteed by law.
 If there are any unreasonable personal or civil restraints, the nursing home is responsible for making that right.

-They can’t be forced to submit to medical treatment they don’t want, including medications they don’t want to take.
-They should also be able to send and receive mail in an uncensored fashion, be able to have visitors in an unrestricted manner, and be able to present their concerns without the fear of reprisal.
+They can’t be forced to submit to the medical treatment they don’t want, including medications they don’t want to take.
+They should also be able to send and receive mail in an uncensored fashion, be able to have visitors in an unrestricted manner and be able to present their concerns without the fear of reprisal.

 Anything that occurs outside of those boundaries is abuse.